DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPieChart/5 Series Types/CommonPieChartSeries/hoverStyle/color.md

 ---
 ---
 ##### shortDescription
-Sets a color for the series when it is hovered over.
+Sets the color for the series when it is hovered over.

 ---
 #include common-colorlist